 The Second Stage of the Bill

-The Climate Change Bill will reach its Second Stage on the 4 May 2021.
+The Climate Change Bill reached its Second Stage on the May 10 2021.

 The Second Stage is a debate followed by a vote on the principles of the Bill.
-The Bill’s objectives will be outlined by the MLA in charge of the Bill, Claire Bailey MLA.
+The Bill’s objectives will be outlined by the MLA in charge of the Bill (it's Sponsor), Claire Bailey MLA.
 This is the first opportunity that members of the Assembly will have to debate the proposals contained within the Bill.

 The Assembly will have a single vote to pass or dismiss the Bill at this stage.

 This is a critical stage for the Climate Change Bill because if it does not pass this stage it will fail and it will progress no further in the legislative process.

 That is why RSPB NI, as part of our Revive Our World campaign, created an action for you to take to contact your MLAs asking them to vote in favour of the Bill to help ensure it passes.